What should I do if I want to do something after syncing the ArgoCD Application?

 SyncWaves is a feature for controlling the synchronization order of resources.
 Lower values are executed first.
 Since the sync-wave of normal resources is 0, if you set it to a number greater than 0, you can synchronize resources in a later order than normal resources.

-If you want to manage the post-processing logs and status, you can also manage the post-processing resources themselves as resources under the ArgoCD Application.
+If you want to manage the post-processing logs and status, you can also manage the post-processing resources themselves as resources managed by the ArgoCD Application.

 constraints

-• Resource Hooks operate on an application-wide synchronization basis and cannot target operations to specific resources.
+- Resource Hooks operate on an application-wide synchronization basis, so they cannot operate on a specific resource.

-• Scenarios with complex dependencies can make hooks and waves more cumbersome to configure, especially when they depend on specific resources.
-The sync order alone may not be able to handle the assumptions of dependencies.
+- In scenarios with complex dependencies, configuring hooks and waves can be tedious, especially when relying on specific resources.
+Synchronization order alone may not be able to handle dependency assumptions.

 How do I post-process a specific resource?